atomiv/atomiv.github.io/content/_templates/dotnet/get-started.md

 Type in https://localhost:5101 in your browser and run the swagger command POST /api/customers and verify that you get a success message.

-At the end, type in Ctrl+C to shut down the API.
+At the end, type in Ctrl+C to shut down the API (or the stop button, if you're running this inside Visual Studio Package Manager Console).

 Note: If you're using Visual Studio, then you can run the application in Debug mode.
 The application opens up automatically, e.g. [https://localhost:44315/](https://localhost:44315/api/values).
 You can stop debugging at the end.